Set It and Forget It: Automating Linux Patches with unattended-upgrades

 sudo unattended-upgrades --dry-run --debug

 This prints the candidate packages and the origins it considers, so you can confirm your Allowed-Origins filtering does what you expect.
+Read the output carefully: if it proposes upgrading packages you meant to hold back, your origin filter is wrong and you have just caught it before it did any harm.
 Watch the first few real cycles, read the notification emails, and check the logs.
 Only once you have seen it behave sensibly should you let it run truly unattended.

 Automation is a tool, not a religion, and a few caveats keep it from biting you.
 Stage updates where you can — let a non-critical or pre-production host take the patches first, then promote to production once you are confident.
-Pair the automation with monitoring (see our piece on Uptime Kuma) so that if a patch does break a service, you find out in minutes rather than from a customer.
+Pair the automation with monitoring so that if a patch does break a service, you find out in minutes rather than from a customer; a self-hosted uptime checker that alerts you the moment a service stops responding is the natural companion to unattended patching.
 For fleets, drive patching through configuration management or a rolling orchestrator so reboots are staggered and capacity is preserved.
 And always keep a tested backup, because the safety net that lets you patch boldly is the ability to roll back without panic.
+Automation that you cannot undo is not a convenience; it is a liability with a timer attached.

 Unpatched, known vulnerabilities are the bread and butter of opportunistic attackers, and the only reliable defence is to remove the human procrastination from the loop. unattended-upgrades on Debian and Ubuntu — and dnf-automatic on Fedora and RHEL — lets you apply security fixes automatically, restrict to the low-risk updates that matter most, control reboot windows, and get notified when anything changes.
 Configure it thoughtfully, test it before you trust it, back it with monitoring and backups, and let your servers patch themselves while you sleep.